Linearly representable games and pseudo-polynomial calculation of the Shapley value: Summary and possible extensions

+Let us consider airport cost games introduced by \citet{littlechild1973simple}.
+Each player is asssociated with a cost $c_i \in \mathbb{N}$ and the value of a coalition is

-including that the numerators are always divisible by $1-x$ without remainders.\ This is not a linear represented of the game, because the value of a coalition is not a function of the sum of the weights of the members, but the maximum of them.
-Mathematical intuition suggests that this nonlinearity makes the problem much more complicated.
-In fact, not just that we can use a slightly modified version of the algorithm, but it is actually polynomial in this case.\\
+This is not a linear representation of the game, because the value of a coalition is not a function of the sum of the weights of its members, but their maximum.
+Mathematical intuition suggests that this nonlinearity makes the problem much more complicated, but in fact, not just that we can use a slightly modified version of our algorithm, but it is actually polynomial in this case.
+To see this, let us first observe that $\mathbb{P}_x(S\cup \{j\}, k) = 0$ unless $k$ is one of the weights of the players, so we only need to calculate the polynomials $\mathbb{P}_x(S\cup \{j\}, c_k)$.
+It is easy to see that the recursive formula, Formula \eqref{formula::px_rec} for this game class is